nvjome/chirpy-blog/_drafts/ar-15-build.md

 | :------------- | :----- | :----------------- |
 | Magpul MOE SL |  |  |

 I liked the cleaner look of the Magpul MOE SL stock over their mil-spec version.
-It fits snugly to the buffer tub with no rattle.
+It fits snugly on the buffer tub with no rattle.

 ### Handgrip